ericyd/gdrive-copy/PRIVACY_POLICY.md

 ## How We Collect and Use Information

-We collect the following types of information about you to use the app, but we do not permanently store **any** information in any location other than your personal Google Drive account.
+We collect your Google username and password to use the app, but we do not permanently store **any** information in any location other than your personal Google Drive account.

 ### Information you provide us directly: